simplic/documentation/dev/git/intro.md

 E.g. `f_new_contact_window`, `b_message_box_title`.

-A branch should only contains changes that belongs together.
+A branch should only contain changes that belong together.
 Initial branches might contain some more changes.
 If a branch contains changes, it should start with `f_`.

 ### Default branches

-All simplic repositories contains two default branches: `master` and `dev`.
+All simplic repositories contain two default branches: `master` and `dev`.

 * `master`: Contains the current release
 * `dev`: Contains a working but untested version of the product